flutter/flutter/docs/releases/Flutter-build-release-channels.md

 ## See also

-* [[Release process]], which describes the details for how we push builds from channel to channel.
+* [Release process](Release-process.md), which describes the details for how we push builds from channel to channel.
 * [Cherrypick process](https://github.com/flutter/flutter/wiki/Flutter-Cherrypick-Process), where we cover how to request an issue for cherrypicking.
 * [Release notes](https://flutter.dev/docs/development/tools/sdk/release-notes), where we document changes to each version of the stable channel.